-Greens are monitored and reviewed regularly using the electronic epraise system and appropriate praise given.
+Greens are monitored and reviewed regularly using the electronic Epraise system and appropriate praise given.
+Green 'milestone' instigate a Blue, Bronze, Silver, Gold or Platinum certificate and badge.
 At the end of each school year the count is reset to zero, but a record of greens received is retained.